SchwarzIT/onyx/.changeset/yummy-horses-allow.md

 "sit-onyx": minor
 ---

-refactor(OnyxSlider): make component API stable
+feat(OnyxSlider): make component API stable

 `OnyxUnstableSlider` and `OnyxUnstableSliderControl` are renamed to `OnyxSlider` and `OnyxSliderControl` and are now considered to have a stable API.
 Therefore, no breaking changes will be introduced from now on within major versions.